BZIvanov/Learning-AWS/services/Cognito.md

 The react project is in the demo-project folder.

 Clicking **Users and groups** you can see the list of users creating on the client.

+While testing with random emails on signup, then we get error for unconfirmed email, we can manually confirm the mail in the pool window.
+Click **Users and groups**, then specific user and click the button **Confirm user**.